Hydrocele in the Newborn

 - The fluid isn't absorbed within the baby's first 6 months of life.

 - The baby also has a hernia (loop of bowel) extending into the same area.

 What are the long-term effects?

 After the hydrocele goes away or is treated, lasting problems are rare.

-If you see any of these signs, alert your baby’s doctor or nurse:
+If you see any of these signs, alert your baby's health care provider: